UWaterloo-Formula-Electric/firmware/README.md

 # UWFE Firmware

 This is the firmware monorepo for the UW Formula Electric team.
-This repository contains vehicle board firmware, HIL board firmware, and our firmware validation testbed.
+This repository contains vehicle/HIL board firmware, cell tester firmware, and our firmware validation testbed.

 # Onboarding Instructions